The Ultimate Gay Guide to Key West Pride — Top LGBTQ+ Bars, Restaurants & Tours in the Florida Keys

 🌈 Higgs Beach

-Higgs Beach is not just fabulous place to soak up the sun, but it holds quite a bit of history as well.
+Higgs Beach is not just a fabulous place to soak up the sun, but it holds quite a bit of history as well.
 Despite its rocky terrain, it's been a haven for gay men since the disco days of the '70s.
-As far as historical monuments, there is an AIDS memorial as well as a set of graves belonging to Africans who were brought to the US by slave-trade.
+As far as historical monuments, there is an AIDS memorial as well as a set of graves belonging to Africans who were brought to the US by the slave-trade.
 The slave ship was sunk off the shore in 1860, and the graves remain as a reminder.
-Beyond the historical sights, you’ll find “The Rainbow Pier” or colloquieally known as “the dick dock” for reasons that supersedes the purpose of this blog!
+Beyond the historical sights, you’ll find “The Rainbow Pier,” colloquially known as “the dick dock,” for reasons that supersede the purpose of this blog!

 Higgs Beach is located at the south end of White Street.
-It’s sandy beaches and crystal-clear Atlantic waters are definitely worth a visit.
+Its sandy beaches and crystal-clear Atlantic waters are definitely worth a visit.
+Higgs Beach is a popular destination among visitors, and is not too far off the beaten path for those staying at nearby gay hotels in Key West.

 🌈 Fort Zachery Taylor Beach